Die Frau ohne Schatten: Historical sources of the libretto

 For the name of the opera, see The Woman Who Had No Shadow.

 Hofmannsthal was inspired by the fairy tale by Wilhelm Hauff, "The Cold Heart".

-Keikobad is a variant spelling of the name of a sultan in the Mamluk Dynasty that ruled Delhi in the 13th century.
+Keikobad is a variant spelling of the name of the Sasanian king Kovad and the mythical Iranian king Kai Kobad from the Kayanian dynasty in the Shahnameh (book of kings) by Ferdowsi.
+There are other references to Iranian mythology in the story, such as the trial of fire and the fountain of life, which are present in Shahnameh.